Subpecies Compendium

 Hustle

-+ Required: When Hustle is added as a Tech Default, add either Self or Split.
++ Required: When Hustle is added as a Tech Default, add either Self or a single Split Slot (which can't contain Strikes).
 Only the user can be targeted with Hustle.

 Repeat